bonadio/gym-anytrading-stocks/README.md

 # gym-anytrading-stocks

-`AnyTradingStocks` is a fork of AnyTrading that includes Action "Do nothing", only for stocks
+`AnyTradingStocks` is a fork of AnyTrading it has a single class TradingEnv with Action "Do nothing", only for stocks

 ## Installation